jupyter/qtconsole/docs/source/index.rst

       the Kernel has been shutdown.
     * Remote Consoles may not restart or shutdown the kernel.

-Qt and the QtConsole
+Qt and the Qt console
 ====================

-An important part of working with the QtConsole when you are writing your own Qt code is to remember that user code (in the kernel) is *not* in the same process as the frontend.
+An important part of working with the Qt console when you are writing your own Qt code is to remember that user code (in the kernel) is *not* in the same process as the frontend.
 This means that there is not necessarily any Qt code running in the kernel, and under most normal circumstances there isn't.